jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.12.36 KSTestForNormality
+#### 7.12.36 KsTestForNormality

-Evaluates whether the values in a raster are normally distributed.
+Evaluates whether the values in a raster are normally distributed..

 *Parameters*: